richardpenman/minwrap/README.rst

 output/browser.log - a log generated when running the wrappers

-output/cache.db - a cache of network traffic
+output/cache.db - an optional cache of network traffic

 verticals/ - training data to abstract inputs, which currently only cover locations

+wrappers/ - definitions of how to interact with each website are defined here